 Each culture has its own rules about the significance of different flowers, and France is no exception.
 Carnations, for example, are best avoided in France as they evoke passion and deceit.

-And chrysanthemums are associated with cemeteries, and so are not offered to friends and family.
+And chrysanthemums are associated with cemeteries, and so are not offered to friends or families in France.
 On the other hand muguet (meaning “lilies of the valley”) are offered on May Day to bring good luck over the rest of the year.

 3. Don’t sweep a broom at night.